ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Health

-For health coverage, you can either participate in TEN7’s pre-tax group health insurance plan with Blue Cross Blue Shield of Minnesota (even if you don’t live in MN), or you can choose your own coverage on the Individual health insurance market, with a post-tax stipend that can be put towards coverage of your choice.
-Choose either **TEN7’s Group Health Insurance** or **Individual Coverage on the Open Market**
+For health coverage, you're welcome to participate in TEN7’s pre-tax group health insurance plan with Blue Cross Blue Shield of Minnesota (even if you don’t live in MN.

 ### TEN7’s Group Health Insurance